 Heyoka And Visions Of The Thunderbird

-Worshipped by the Lakota people Heyoka is referred to as a sacred clown or sometimes a fool who enjoys tricking or joking with people.
-Heyoka, who is a trickster can be a man or a woman.
+Worshipped by the Lakota people, Heyoka is a sacred clown or sometimes a fool who enjoys tricking or joking with people.
+Heyoka, who is a trickster, can be a man or a woman.

 Thunderbird on top of Totem Pole in Thunderbird Park in Victoria, BC Canada.
 Credit: Dr. Haggis, Wikipedia, CC BY-SA 3.0

 Heyoka is a keeper of sacred knowledge, but it can only be shared with people through funny actions.

 As previously mentioned in our article on Ancient Pages, the legendary and powerful Thunderbird in Native American mythology was sent by the Gods to protect humans from evil.

 If a person is recognized as a Heyoka, then he or she must participate in a ceremony and claim the title.